top of page

 TEN HOURS OF LESSONS

-Lessons one through six are approximately one hour each of self-paced, preparatory study with a pre-recorded lecture, workbook reading and a self-assessment quiz.
-Expect to spend up to an additional hour of study and memorization per lesson.
+Lessons one through six are a minimum of one hour each with a pre-recorded lecture, workbook reading, self-assessment quiz and optional further research.

 Lesson one